Semior001/releaseit/README.md

 | {{.Categories.PRs.ClosedAt}} | Timestamp, when the pull request was closed (might be empty) | Jan 02, 2006 15:04:05 UTC                       |
 | {{.Categories.PRs.URL}}      | URL to the pull request                                      | `https://github.com/Semior001/releaseit/pull/6` |

 The golang's [text/template package](https://pkg.go.dev/text/template) is used for executing template for release notes.
+It also imports functions from [sprig](http://masterminds.github.io/sprig/) (excluding `env` and `expandenv`) library in order to provide common used template functions.

 ## (Github) Template variables for release title